Isaac25silva/Driver-UM7/README.md

 Drivers-um7
 ===========

-Driver for the CH Robotics UM7 inertial measurement device.
+Driver for the CH Robotics UM7 inertial measurement device without ROS.
 Supports standard data and mag topics as well as providing temperature and rpy outputs.

 ###Compile (linux)